zoezheng04/RISC-V-CPU/statements/arjan.md

 endcase
 assign BranchReturnE = BranchReturnD; // Passed from decode stage through pipeline register (D)
 ```
 This simple logic allows us to predict and correct branch predictions.
 Now when there is a branch dependancy we can predict the branch to avoid miss prediction penalties, and if we get the prediction wrong we incurr only a 1 clock cycle penalty.
+While testing the branch prediction i saw that it made the reference programme extremely effiecient, having a 95+% success rate, but for the f1 programme the success rate was closer to 60%, this was due to the programme not having as many backwards branches that was frequently taken.
+Even considering this we were able to predict most of the branchstalls and incurr 60-95% less clock cycle delay.
 This means our Risc-v cpu is super fast and efficient.

 ## Top file and Testing
 ### Top file